University of Stirling: International degree partnerships

-The university has international degree programme partnerships in Singapore, Oman and Vietnam.
+The university has international degree programme partnerships in Singapore, Oman and Vietnam, with the established partnership with British University Vietnam in 2024.

 Ras al-Khaimah

-In 2018, the university opened a branch in Ras al-Khaimah, United Arab Emirates.
+In 2018, the university opened a branch in Ras al-Khaimah which is shared by four other satellite campuses in United Arab Emirates.
+The campus is not accredited by the local Ministry of Education.

 Organisation and governance

 In August 2016, the university reorganised into four faculties, the Stirling Management School and the Stirling Graduate School.